-Tenant-Based Rental Assistance (TBRA)

-Supportive Services

-Not Accessible

-Moderately Accessible

-Are there populations in the community that are underserved by current services?
-(Check all that apply)

-Persons with disabilities,

-Children and youth,

-Elderly,

-What are the main barriers that residents face when trying to access your services?
-(Check all that apply)

-Eligibility requirements,

-Stigma or fear of seeking assistance

-What additional services or resources are needed to serve the community better?

-How do you measure the effectiveness of your services?
-(Check all that apply)

-What are your organization's most significant challenges in providing effective services?

-Availability of resources
+Tenant-Based Rental Assistance (TBRA) Affordable Housing Supportive Services Somewhat Accessible Not Accessible Moderately Accessible Non-Congregate Shelter (NCS) Somewhat Accessible Q14 Are there populations in the community that are underserved by current services?
+(Check all that apply) Survivors of domestic violence, Homeless individuals, Low-income families, Persons with disabilities, Children and youth, Elderly, LGBTQ+, Immigrants and/or refugees Q15 What are the main barriers that residents face when trying to access your services?
+(Check all that apply) Transportation issues, Eligibility requirements, Stigma or fear of seeking assistance Q16 What additional services or resources are needed to serve the community better?
+Respondent skipped this question Q17 How do you measure the effectiveness of your services?
+(Check all that apply) Client feedback/surveys, Program completion rates, Follow-up services and outcomes, Reduction in repeat utilization Q18 What are your organization's most significant challenges in providing effective services?
+Funding limitations, Availability of resources

-Q19 Respondent skipped this question How can the city better support your organization's efforts to address the needs of residents?
-Q20 Respondent skipped this question Are there any policies or practices that you believe should be changed to better support the homeless population?
-Q21 Monthly How frequently does your organization participate in CoC meetings or planning sessions?
-Q22 Fair How would you rate the overall effectiveness of the CoC in coordinating homeless services?
-Q23 Enhanced communication and networking What specific benefits has your organization gained from participating in the CoC?
-(Check all that apply) Q24 Increased involvement from all stakeholders In what ways could the CoC improve its coordination and collaboration efforts?
-(Check all that apply) Q25 Respondent skipped this question What specific recommendations do you have for improving the CoC's effectiveness in coordinating homeless services and support?
+Q19 How can the city better support your organization's efforts to address the needs of residents?
+Respondent skipped this question Q20 Are there any policies or practices that you believe should be changed to better support the homeless population?
+Respondent skipped this question Q21 How frequently does your organization participate in CoC meetings or planning sessions?
+Monthly Q22 How would you rate the overall effectiveness of the CoC in coordinating homeless services?
+Fair Q23 What specific benefits has your organization gained from participating in the CoC?
+(Check all that apply) Enhanced communication and networking Q24 In what ways could the CoC improve its coordination and collaboration efforts?
+(Check all that apply) Increased involvement from all stakeholders Q25 What specific recommendations do you have for improving the CoC's effectiveness in coordinating homeless services and support?
+Respondent skipped this question Q26 Are there any additional resources or support that your organization needs from the CoC to better serve the homeless population?
+Respondent skipped this question

-homeless population?

-Are there any additional resources or support that your organization needs from the CoC to better serve the